pleiszenburg/zugbruecke/README.rst

 For production environments
 ===========================

-Do NOT run this code (as-is) in production environments unless you feel that you really know what you are doing or unless you are absolutely desperate.
+**DO NOT run this code (as-is) in production environments unless you feel that you really know what you are doing or unless you are absolutely desperate!
-Being experimental in nature and of alpha quality, it is prone to fail in a number of unpredictable ways, some of which might not be obvious or might not even show any (intermediately) recognizable symptoms at all.
+Being experimental in nature and of alpha quality, it is prone to fail in a number of unpredictable ways, some of which might not be obvious or might not even show any (intermediately) recognizable symptoms at all!**

 If this has not driven you off and you nevertheless want to use pycrosscall in individual, well isolated cases in production environments, feel free to contact